 Catholic Cemeteries of Long Island remains proud of the fact that we were able to address all families’ requests for committals on a timely basis, and with the participation of a deacon where practical.
 Committals continue to be performed outside and at graveside, with the number of attendees limited to 50 people.
 At this time, committal services are permitted in our cemetery chapels as long as the total attendees do not exceed 33% of each chapel’s maximum occupancy.

 Sales of Rights for Burial Plots, Entombment Crypts, and Cremation Niches

 During the height of the pandemic, Catholic Cemeteries of Long Island understandably limited sales to those with “immediate need”.
 At this time, we have now resumed “pre-need” sales at our three active cemeteries (Holy Rood, Queen of All Saints, and Holy Sepulchre); this includes graves, crypts and niches at each.

-In addition, we have limited graves at Queen of Peace Cemetery in Old Westbury offered only on “at need” basis.
+In addition, we have limited graves at Queen of Peace Cemetery in Old Westbury for both at-need and pre-need sales.
 Speak to the Customer Sales & Service personnel at Holy Rood for further info on opportunities at Queen of Peace Cemetery.